quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Privacy Implications of Connection Migration {#migration-linkability}

-Using a stable connection ID on multiple network paths allows a passive observer to correlate activity between those paths.
+Using a stable connection ID on multiple network paths would allow a passive observer to correlate activity between those paths.
 An endpoint that moves between networks might not wish to have their activity correlated by any entity other than their peer, so different connection IDs are used when sending from different local addresses, as discussed in {{connection-id}}.
-For this to be effective endpoints need to ensure that connection IDs they provide cannot be linked by any other entity.
+For this to be effective, endpoints need to ensure that connection IDs they provide cannot be linked by any other entity.

 At any time, endpoints MAY change the Destination Connection ID they send to a